-S104.1.1.3 Self-Adhered Membrane: The entire roof deck shall be covered with a full layer of selfadhering polymer-modified bitumen membrane conforming to ASTM D1970 requirements.
+S104.1.1.3 Self-Adhered Membrane: The entire roof deck shall be covered with a full layer of self-adhering polymer-modified bitumen membrane conforming to ASTM D1970 requirements.

-I. In some instances, the ability of the self-adhered membranes to adhere to Oriented Strand Board (OSB) sheathing may be compromised by the level of surface texture, wax used to improve the water resistance of the OSB panels, and/or the job site conditions.
-In applications where membrane adhesion to OSB is marginal, apply a primer to the OSB panels to ensure the proper attachment of the self-adhering membrane to the sheathing.

-- II.
-Roofers are finding that shingles are bonding to many of these membranes and this could lead to damage of the sheathing when it comes time to replace the shingles.
-Consequently, the membrane should be covered with a bond break such as a ASTM D226, Type I underlayment.
+- I. In some instances, the ability of the self-adhered membranes to adhere to Oriented Strand Board (OSB) sheathing may be compromised by the level of surface texture, wax used to improve the water resistance of the OSB panels, and/or the job site conditions.
+In applications where membrane adhesion to OSB is marginal, apply a primer to the OSB panels to ensure the proper attachment of the self-adhering membrane to the sheathing. - II.
+Roofers are finding that shingles are bonding to many of these membranes, which could lead to sheathing damage when it is time to replace the shingles.
+Consequently, the membrane should be covered with a bond break such as an ASTM D226, Type I underlayment.
 This underlayment on shingle roofs only needs to be fastened sufficiently enough to keep it on the roof surface until the shingles are applied. - III.
-Roof covering manufacturers emphasize the need for adequate attic ventilation when a selfadhering membrane is applied over the entire roof.
+Roof covering manufacturers emphasize the need for adequate attic ventilation when a self-adhering membrane is applied over the entire roof.
 Also, some local building departments prohibit the use of this system.
 Check with the local building department for restrictions.

-S104.1.2 Drip Edge Requirements: A drip edge shall be installed along eave edges and gable rakes.
-Drip edges shall extend 1/2-inch below sheathing and extend back on the roof a minimum of 2 inches.
+S104.1.2 Drip Edge Requirements: A drip edge shall be installed along eave edges and gable rakes over the underlayment.
+Drip edges shall extend 1/2-inch below the sheathing and extend back a minimum of 2 inches on the roof.

 Overlap drip edge at joints a minimum of 3 inches.
 Drip edge shall be attached using roofing nails long enough to penetrate the roof deck at a maximum of 12 inches o.c. in an alternating (staggered) pattern along the length of the drip edge with adjacent fasteners placed near opposite edges of the leg/flange of the drip edge on the roof.

 S104.1.3 Flashing Requirements: Roof underlayment membranes shall be taped and sealed around all roof penetrations.
-Flashing at roof penetrations, changes in roof slope and intersections with walls or building features shall follow manufacturer's installation instructions.
+Flashing at roof penetrations, changes in roof slope, and intersections with walls or building features shall follow the manufacturer's installation instructions.

 S104.1.4 Asphalt Shingles: Asphalt shingles shall be tested in accordance with ASTM D7158 and meet the classification requirements listed in Table S1.
-Their packaging shall be labeled to indicate compliance with ASTM D7158 and the classification required for areas with Vasd design wind speeds of 110 mph (Vult = 140 mph).
+Their packaging shall be labeled to indicate compliance with ASTM D7158 and the classification required for areas with $V{asd}$ design wind speeds of 110 mph ( $V{ult}$ = 130 mph.